Considering working at Easter Seals Camp Horizon?

 We certainly think that a job opportunity at Easter Seals Camp Horizon is the best of many great choices out there.
 Most people know working at camp can be fun, rewarding and the experience of a lifetime.
 Additionally, there are also tremendous benefits that you may not have considered when looking at your future employment or lifelong decisions.
 Please take a moment to look at the following information so that you can make the most educated choice possible.

 Easter Seals Camp Horizon was founded in 1966 by the Kinsmen Club of Calgary.
 It is located in beautiful Kananaskis Country, just west of Bragg Creek, Alberta.
 We are the only outdoor centre and camp for children and adults with disabilities and special needs in Southern Alberta.
 We have a wide variety of activities that can be adapted to meet the needs of our campers.
 It’s truly a magical place.

-Each summer, Easter Seals Camp Horizon plays host to campers and staff across Canada.
+Each summer, Easter Seals Camp Horizon hosts to campers and staff across Canada.
 Most of our campers come from various parts of Alberta but one of our unique camps brings in campers from all over Canada.
 Our staff members are far more far-flung – this past summer, we had staff from 8 provinces and 1 territory, as well as the United Kingdom, Australia, Germany, the United States and Hungary.
 All of our staff are highly motivated, energetic people who thrive in the fast-paced residential camp environment and who care about our campers above all else.

 Staff Training: For almost two weeks before the campers arrive we will teach you basic and advanced skills for working with children and adults with disabilities and special needs in a camp setting.
 From nurturing campers to dealing with homesickness, from high ropes to out trips, from supporting a camper with burn scars to assisting with personal care, you will become a better instructor, programmer and leader.